-This section should address all elements of the environment, (such as land, water, nature conservation, cultural heritage, social and economic, air, noise, waste, transport and traffic and hazards and risk) in a way that is comprehensive and clear.
+This section should address all elements of the environment, (such as land, water, nature conservation, cultural and natural heritage, social and economic, air, noise, waste, transport and traffic and hazards and risk) in a way that is comprehensive and clear.

 The EIS should assess the impacts of pre-construction, construction and operation, decommissioning of redundant infrastructure, and rehabilitation of disturbed lands.
-The practicality of decommissioning of the dam and associated infrastructure should be addressed at a strategic level to provide an understanding of potential impacts and mitigation measures required to address those impacts.
-This assessment should include information on possible future uses of the storage, if it was retained.
+The practicality of decommissioning of the Dam should be addressed at a strategic level to provide an understanding of potential impacts and possible mitigation measures associated with this possible future phase.
 The impacts associated with potential ongoing maintenance, access and servicing resulting from the development and any other facilities required for the Project should also be assessed.

-Assessment of impacts on matters of National Environmental Significance should include the consequential impact of infrastructure required to treat and transport water from the extraction point at Cedar Grove Weir to the connection point with the SEQ Water Grid.
+Assessment of impacts on matters of National Environmental Significance should include the consequential impact of infrastructure required to treat and transport water to the connection point with SEQ Water Grid's Northern Interconnector Pipeline34.